yiisoft/validator/docs/guide/built-in-rules-composite.md

 ## Reusing multiple rules / single rule with the same options

 `Composite` is one of the few built-in rules that is not `final`.
-This means you can extend it and override `getRules()` method to create a reusable set of rules:
+This means that you can extend it and override the `getRules()` method to create a reusable set of rules:

 ```php
 use Yiisoft\Validator\Rule\Composite;